hparcells/cards-against-humanity/README.md

 ## Future Roadmap
 - [ ] Desktop App via **Electon**
+- [ ] Fix, when player leaves they are still in game, problem

 ## Credits
 - Hunter Parcells (Me): Almost the whole game.